Variational Inference with Vine Copulas: An efficient Approach for Bayesian Computer Model Calibration: Implementation Details

 \subsubsection{Control Variates}

-To further reduce the variance of the MC approximations we will replace the Rao-Blackwellized estimate above with a function that has equivalent expectation but again smaller variance.
-For illustration, let us first consider a target function $\xi(\phi)$ whose variance we want to reduce, and a function $\psi(\phi)$ with finite expectation.
+To further reduce the variance of the MC approximations we will replace the Rao-Blackwellized estimate above with a function that has the same expectation but again smaller variance.
+For illustration, let us first consider a target function $\xi(\phib)$ whose variance we want to reduce, and a function $\psi(\phib)$ with finite expectation.
 Define

-where $a$ is a scalar and $E_q(\hat{\xi}(\phi)) = E_g(\xi(\phi))$.
-The variance of $\hat{\xi}(\phi)$ is
+where $a$ is a scalar and $\mathbb{E}_q(\hat{\xi}(\phib)) = \mathbb{E}_g[\xi(\phib)]$.
+The variance of $\hat{\xi}(\phib)$ is

-This shows that a good choice for function $\psi(\phi)$ is one that has high covariance with $\xi(\phi)$.
-Moreover, the value of $a$ that minimizes \eqref{eqn:CV_var} is
+This shows that a good choice for function $\psi(\phib)$ is one that has high covariance with $\xi(\phib)$.
+Moreover, the value of $a$ that minimizes \eqref{eqn:VBI:CVvar} is